heatweb/heat-network/README.md

 * Each device will be assigned the following standard sub-topics to represent its state:<br>
   +/+/+/stat/state = on, off, ok, warning, or alarm<br>
   +/+/+/stat/alarms = the total number of current alarms
 * The deviceId should typically be a standard device type, as listed below, followed directly by an index number where there are more than one, for example "substation1".
+Alternatively a unique serial number can be used.
-* Each device can optionally be assigned a system setting to represent its type version:<br>
+* Each device can optionally be assigned a system setting to further represent its device type:<br>
   +/+/+/system/deviceVersion<br>
   This can be a version described in this protocol, or the URL of a suitable JSON file following the format described here.
 Values will overwrite default values inferred from the deviceId.
 * The publishId (node) should be an 8 character string, containing either letters or numbers, but no other characters.
 This is to maintain compatibility with radio systems using a 16 character hex Id.